torchbox/torchbox.com/docs/listing.md

 ### Faceted (cross-filter) options

-Dropdown options are **narrowed by other active filters** so only values that would return results are shown (zero-result options are hidden).
+Dropdown **options** are narrowed by other active filters so only values that would return results are shown (zero-result options are hidden from the list).
+This is separate from **dropdown visibility** — a dropdown stays visible even when facet narrowing leaves it with no checkbox options.

 | Facet computed       | Other filters applied                     |
 | -------------------- | ----------------------------------------- |